CirroBuild/FrostiDocs/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

 ### Worker Threads

 Worker threads are required to consume the IO event queue.
-You might see already that the IODispatcher neither reads nor writes connected sockets itself.
+We already mentioned that the IODispatcher neither reads nor writes connected sockets itself.
 This is the responsibility of the worker threads.